jxstxn1/dockerize/README.md

 ```

 This will run your app and makes it accessible on port 8000.
 The full URL is <http://0.0.0.0:8000/#/>
-With the -b, --build flag you can execute the build command before running the container.
+With the `-b, --build` flag you can execute the build command before running the container.
+With the `-p, --port` flag you can specify the port on which the app is accessible.

 ### Stop the container